chazzka/clanekcathedral/clanek.md

 Another topic is the clustering, where the applications are set to find clusters with similar characteristics in data.
 Clustering is a famous technique even in time series data, for the reason that observed data usually form clusters in a particular time.
 An example of this can be Haskey's et. al. Clustering of periodic multichannel timeseries data. (https://www.sciencedirect.com/science/article/pii/S0010465514000885)
-Lastly, one of the most famous technique regarding
+Lastly, one of the most famous technique regarding time-series datamining is finding anomalies.
+Wang et. al. focused on active probing for IoT anomaly detection in (https://www.sciencedirect.com/science/article/pii/S235286482300113X).

 - [ ] TODO: tady pokračuj , napiš nějaké pěkné povídání s referencemi co vše se dá v datech najít